sitepack-io/storelinkr-wordpress/readme.txt

 Products are regularly updated; the interval depends on the chosen [StoreLinkr](https://storelinkr.com) subscription.

+= How I change the product variant display on a product page? =

+You can programmatically change the rendering of the variant options on a product details page.
+Use the "storelinkr_variant_dropdown_label" filter the change the label, or the "storelinkr_variant_html" filter to change the complete HTML rendering.
+The style and design of the product variant could also changed by using the "storelinkr_variant_css" filter for the CSS code.

 = I have another question not listed here =

 Perhaps our [online helpdesk](https://storelinkr.com) can assist you further.
 Otherwise, our support team is also available to answer your question.